Yuta Goke

-Yuta Goke (郷家 友太, Goke Yūta) is a Japanese footballer who plays as a Midfielder or Forward, captain and currently play for club, Vegalta Sendai.
+Yuta Goke (郷家 友太, Gōke Yūta) is a Japanese footballer who plays as a midfielder or forward for club Vissel Kobe.

 Career

 After winning the 2016 National Championship with Aomori Yamada High School, Yuta Goke joined J1 League club Vissel Kobe for 2018 season.
 He also found his first goal in J. League Cup in April against V-Varen Nagasaki.

 From the 2021 season, changed to the uniform number "7" worn by David Villa.
-Grow through various positions.

 From 2023, he will return to Vegalta Sendai, where he was raised until junior high school.

 In 2025, he was named Vegalta Sendai captain.

+In December 2025, it was announced Goke would return on a permanent transfer to Vissel Kobe.